 - Take a picture with Dirty Dan Harris, the founder of Fairhaven.
 You can find his statue lounging on a bench in Fairhaven Square.

-Stop #2: Next stop is Western Washington University – or as many call it: Western
+Stop #2: Next stop is Western Washington University – or just Western for short.

 - See where Western started – Old Main was the original home to the New Whatcom Normal School, a teaching school for women.
 Now the building houses the school’s administration and services.